Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 In this section you can find brief summary of the listed projects for quick comprehension.
 For more details, please check out the documents in each respective folder.

 #### Chicago City 311 Service Analysis
 For this project, I conducted an analysis on 2.8 million rows of data using a combination of SQL and Excel.
-The goal was to help a public agency in Chicago improve ticket resolution time by understanding where they need to focus their resources on first.
-After exploring the data, I created a priority quadrant based on two metrics, plotted the data against the quadrant, cross-validated the findings with data from New York City, and deep-dived to find more patterns especially in location fields.
-In the end, I shared key insights, suggestions, and remarks in a presentation.
+The goal was to help a public agency in Chicago improve ticket resolution time by understanding where they should to focus their resources on.
+After exploring the data, I created a priority quadrant based on two metrics, plotted the data against the quadrant, cross-validated the findings with data from New York City, and deep-dived to find patterns in location fields.
+In the end, I shared the key insights, suggestions, and remarks in a presentation.

 The skills showcased in this project are data querying, data validation, JOINs & UNION clauses, aggregation, datetime convertion, filtering, subqueries, CTEs, conditions, PivotTables, Pivot Charts, and presentation.

 #### Airline Loyalty Campaign and Churn Analysis
-For this project, I analyzed two large data tables about loyalty program enrollment & cancellation details, customer information, and flight activity.
+For this project, I analyzed two large data tables containg data on loyalty program enrollment & cancellation details, customer information, and flight activities.
 My objectives were to help the airline capture the impact of their recent promotional campaign, find patterns among churn members, and recommend the next actions.
-After initial exploration, I visualized the impact of the campaign in terms of new members gained and number of flights booked.
-I also created a timeseries chart to show the churn situation and a few charts to give more insights on churn customers.
+After cexploration and analysis, I visualized the most important findings about the impact of the campaign, the potential problem, and churn patterns with appropriate charts, leveraging pre-attentive attributes for effective visuals.
+In the end, I presented the findings and suggestions in a series of story points.

+In the end, I

 important insights and planned out the storytelling